callumfowler101/orbs_midi_visualiser/README.md

 **Overview**

-Orbs can visualise up to 8 midi channels, with the channels 9-11 being used for control.
-Each channel has it's own cell in a 4x2 grid, with it's own colour.
-Currently channels 12-16 are not used for anything.
+Orbs can visualise up to 8 midi channels or 12 pitch values (depending on channel mode).
+Channels 13-15 are used for control.
+Each channel has it's own cell in a 4x2 (or 6x2) grid, with it's own colour.

 **Installation**